The best alternative keyboards for Android

 Not long after starting to use it, you will notice that not only can it predict your whole sentence without having to type more than a few letters, but it has also adapted to your writing style and most used words as well.
 How good is it?
-Well, it's currently the number two paid app for Android, right behind Rovio's latest blockbuster game.
-There is a 30 day trial version, which is more than enough to get you hooked up, and there is a tablet version with splits as well.
+Well, it's been the constant number two paid app in the Play Store for a while now, and always an Editor's Choice.
+There is a 30 day trial version, which is more than enough to get you hooked up, and there are resizable tablet modes with splits as well.

-You don't even need to be precise, it'll still get it, and that's the best part of this input method, making entering text faster than anything you'd even on a physical keyboard.
-Unfortunately it is still in beta, and you have to go through registration hoops to install it, plus right now it supports too limited a language amount.
+You don't even need to be precise, it'll still get it, and that's the best part of this input method, making entering text input faster than anything, even a physical keyboard.
+You can now even enter words from two languages at once, and you can adjust the long-press delay, vibration duration, keyboard height and mini left/right keyboards in landscape mode.

 There is almost no aspect of the typing experience you can't customize, skin and switch quickly to when needed.
-Even though lacking a bit on language options, like traditional Chinese characters and emoticons, Smart Keyboard Pro will still make you forget the default Android keyboard ever existed.
+Even though lacking a bit on language options and swipe functionality, Smart Keyboard Pro will still make you forget the default Android keyboard ever existed.

 It also has a dizzying array of options how GO Keyboard can look and behave, which are somewhat perplexing, though, and the keyboard is not that stable on many devices, plus there are a number of ads that pop up.